 Description and applicability

-Secondary arcs are described as non-sustained when the arc lasts only during the primary discharge and are described as self-sustained when the arc lasts longer than the primary discharge.
+Secondary arcs are described as non-sustained when the arc duration is shorter than the primary discharge, including flashover current, and are described as self-sustained when the arc lasts longer than the primary discharge.
 A self-sustained arc is described as temporary if it stops even though power is still available, or permanent if it does not stop while external power is still available.

 Secondary arcs, fed from power sources on the spacecraft, are an important additional damage mechanism since the power source can become permanently short-circuited.
 Systems affected include solar arrays and associated power lines, power slip rings of solar array driving mechanisms, electrical propulsion power units and motors, and high-voltage power supplies of travelling wave tubes.